 The City also continues to monitor the effects of the COVID-19 pandemic.
 On the onset of the pandemic, the City received a total of \$1,045,687 in CDBG-CV grant funds to fund activities that prevent, prepare for and respond to the pandemic, and in particular to assist LMI residents during this time.

-In PY 2021, the City continued to expend CDBG-CV funds towards public services and economic development to assist small businesses that were negatively affected by the pandemic.
+In PY 2021, the City continued to expend CDBG-CV funds towards public services for LMI residents impacted by the pandemic.
+These activities include technology preparedness at Franciscan Life Center Network, Inc.; communication and connectedness project at Midstate Arc; health and safety improvements at Ball Headz, Beat the Street Community Center, and Our House; supportive staff funds at Literacy Volunteers; and food programs for LMI and elderly sheltering from the pandemic at the Meriden Soup Kitchen and Middlesex Community College.
 The City will continue to monitor the situation and the effects the pandemic has on LMI residents and will make necessary changes if there arises a need.
 At this time, the City doesn't expect any changes to the goals or outcomes for CDBG-CV funds.
-A summary of activities is provided in the CR-05, and a summary of expenditures is provided in the CR-15.
+A summary of activities has been provided in the CR-05, and a summary of expenditures has been provided in the CR-15.